Beetles belong to the order Coleoptera, the largest insect group worldwide.

 The most frequent way to identify stag beetles is by their huge pincers, which resemble a stag deer’s horns.

-Measuring between 5 and 12 cm in length, these beetles in North America are normally on the larger side and are colored either black or brown.
+These beetles in North America measure between 5 and 12 cm in length.
+They are normally on the larger side and are black or brown.

 Roughly 1,200 different species of stag beetles exist, and they feed on small, soft-bodied insects found in their environments or the sap of adjacent plants.